SHAIKHSHAHI/Superstore-Business-Analytics/README.md

 - The South region had the lowest number of customers and may need more attention.

--There is a positive growth trend in customer count across East, Central, and West regions.
+- There is a positive growth trend in customer count across East, Central, and West regions.

 - The number of sub-categories is different for each product category, showing product variety.